biril/jasq/README.md

 Jasq uses [RequireJS](https://github.com/jrburke/requirejs) for loading modules and is compatible with [Jasmine, versions >= 2.0.0](https://github.com/pivotal/jasmine/releases).
-The current revision is tested against Jamsine v2.0.2 and only in a browser environment - support for Node is work in progress.
+The current revision is tested against Jasmine v2.0.2 and only in a browser environment - support for Node is work in progress.

 The following examples, while not a complete reference, should cover all essential use cases for